 Why study Criminal Justice?

-Prospective students will complete the online application through the UC Graduate School by the posted application deadline.
+Prospective students will complete the UC Graduate School online application for admission.
 It is the applicant’s responsibility to ensure that all required materials and support documents are successfully submitted.
 Incomplete applications will not be processed or reviewed.

-- A personal statement with discussion of relevant experience, goals, and fit with the UC program
+- A personal statement describing relevant qualifications, goals, and program fit

-- Inclusion of Curriculum Vitae highlighting any prior research or teaching experience is recommended
+- Curriculum Vitae highlighting any prior research or teaching experience is recommended

 School of Criminal Justice